muhammetsahin38/pr-review-guard/privacy.md

 The extension only reads the information necessary to detect pull request pages on approved internal Azure DevOps domains in order to enforce the review cooldown feature.

+The extension operates only on approved internal Azure DevOps domains.

 **No data is transmitted externally.**

 ---